2021–22 Aston Villa F.C. season

-The 2021–22 season was Aston Villa's 27th season in the Premier League, third consecutive, and their 108th season at the top flight of English football.
-It is also their 147th year in history.
-Along with the league, the club also competed in the FA Cup, being eliminated by Chelsea in the third round, and the EFL Cup, being eliminated by Manchester United in the third round.
-The season covers the period from the 1st July 2021 to the 30th June 2022.
+The 2021–22 Premier League season was Aston Villa's 147th season in English football.
+It was the club's 27th season in the Premier League, their third consecutive, and their 108th season at the top flight of English football.
+Along with the league, the club also competed in the FA Cup, being eliminated by Chelsea in the third round, and the EFL Cup, where they were eliminated by Manchester United in the third round.
+The season covers the period from 1 July 2021 to 30 June 2022.